-In this post we get back to the basics with designing an online data collection system.
+In this post, I want to get back to the basics when designing and EDC system.
 Here are 2 mistakes that you do not want to make in your next clinical trial – bad data model design, and bad UI.

 A successful clinical trial starts with successful fundamentals.

-FlaskData.io is an Israeli tech startup that provides “Patient compliance automation“.
-Patient compliance automation is based on unified clinical trial data management platform – a single platform that unifies online data collection and real-time monitoring and detects anomalous events and visualizes them so that medical device and biotech clinical teams can take action in real time and dramatically improve the effectiveness of their monitoring activities and shorten their time to market by eliminating avoidable rework.
+FlaskData.io is an Israeli tech startup that provides “Automated detection and response “.
+Automated detection and response is based on unified clinical trial data management platform – a single platform that unifies online data collection and real-time monitoring and detects anomalous events and visualizes them so that medical device and biotech clinical teams can take action in real time and dramatically improve the effectiveness of their monitoring activities and shorten their time to market by eliminating avoidable rework.

 By unifying data collection and monitoring in the cloud – we completely eliminate interfaces, eliminate data export and imports for offline analysis and improve and simplify data security.